American Dream Miami: History

-In March 2015 the Triple Five Group announced plans for a megamall called "American World".
-However, the name was later changed to American Dream Miami to match its sister project American Dream Meadowlands.
+In March 2015, Triple Five Group announced plans for a megamall called American World.
+However, the name was later changed to American Dream Miami to match its sister project, American Dream Meadowlands.
 The project was planned to be completed by 2020 and attract 30,000 visitors a day.

+Criticism for American Dream Miami arose in January 2017, when Simon Property Group partnered with General Growth Properties (GGP) and Taubman Centers to form the South Florida Taxpayers Alliance.
+All three companies argued that public support and taxpayer funds for the project would unfairly disadvantage their competing properties, being Pembroke Lakes Mall, Sawgrass Mills, and Dolphin Mall.
+This forced Triple Five Group to agree to pay for their own road improvements, including a commitment to pay $60 million in impact fees and an estimated $210 million for road and interchange expansions.

-Graham Companies proposed a related project in 2017, which would create 2,000 apartment units, additional retail space, and 1 e6sqft of office space that would be finished by 2040 and would cost $1.1 Billion to build.
-Also in 2017, the opening date of the project was pushed back to 2022 due to financing issues.
+Graham Companies proposed a related mixed-use development in March 2017, which would create 2,000 apartment units, additional retail space, and 1 e6sqft of office space that would be finished by 2040 and would cost $1.1 billion to build.
+In April of that same year, the opening date of the project was pushed back to 2022 due to financing issues.
 Controversy also arose in 2017–18 around the project, as it could hurt the nearby Everglades National Park and create significant traffic problems along with adding to an oversaturated retail market in the region.

 On May 17, 2018, the county board gave final approval to the commercial zoning for the site, allowing Triple Five to begin obtaining the permits needed for construction.
 It was also announced the project would not receive any taxpayer funding.
 Within the month, the board of county commissioners approved Triple Five's plan to purchase state land for construction.

-In May, 2018, nearby Broward County threatened a lawsuit against the project, arguing that Miami-Dade County underestimated the potential impact on Broward County traffic.
+In May 2018, nearby Broward County threatened a lawsuit against the project, arguing that Miami-Dade County underestimated the potential impact on Broward County traffic.
 The debate over construction of the mall became an issue in the Democratic primary of the 2018 Florida gubernatorial election, as candidate Gwen Graham was criticized by environmentalists, progressives, and UNITE HERE for her ties to the project.

 Due to the COVID-19 pandemic, the mall was delayed once more and underwent design changes.
 However, Triple Five stuck with the original design.
 With the 2022 opening date scrapped, and its current opening date being late 2026, construction of the complex partially depends on the Florida Turnpike extension.